BvBiancaa/Cpp00/README.md

 <h3> English 🇬🇧</h3>

-The first module of the C++ piscine consists of three exercises:
+The first module of the C++ piscine.

 <h4>Exercise 00: Megaphone</h4>
 The exercise requires creating a program that converts the received arguments to uppercase, emulating a megaphone effect.